 At the Legend of the Claddagh Ring, you’ll learn the history behind the famous ring and watch a jeweler at work making one.
 Admission is free.

-Newbridge Jewelry
+Newbridge Silverware

 Ireland is also known for creating a variety of high-quality silver jewelry.